TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          :ref:`data-type-resource`

    Description
-         Inserts a stylesheet (just like the :ts:`stylesheet` property), but allows setting up more than a single stylesheet, because you can enter files in an array.
+         Inserts a stylesheet (just like the :typoscript:`stylesheet` property), but allows setting up more than a single stylesheet, because you can enter files in an array.